3 Surprising Diabetes Studies and Their Substantial Impact

 For instance, one study found that having more than two of these beverages daily can increase your risk for prediabetes.

-Between targeted ads and higher exposure to unsafe drinking water, Latinos and other groups are particularly vulnerable when it comes to the consumption of sugary drinks.
+Between focused ads and higher exposure to unsafe drinking water, many people, including many Latinos, are exposed to consumption of sugary drinks.

 The same study found that Latinos who drink more than two sugary beverages a day are 1.3 times more likely to be diagnosed with prediabetes.